ShimantoRahman/empulse/docs/api.rst

         ``empulse.datasets``

-        Loaders for the five real-world cost-sensitive datasets, each shipping its own cost matrix.
+        Loaders for the real-world cost-sensitive datasets, each shipping its own cost matrix.

 .. note::
     Empulse has no top-level re-exports.
 Import from the submodules — ``from empulse.models import